Sesili-A/employee_attendance_project/README.md

 ⚙️ Environment Variables

-Create a .env file inside the backend folder (see .env.example):
+Create a .env file inside the backend folder.

+You may copy from .env.example:

 PORT=5000
 MONGO_URI=your_mongodb_connection_string